 Task 1.1: The consortium will convene during the first workshop to establish a comprehensive strategy for the structured collection and standardized storage of data, ensuring accessibility for all project partners.
 Collaboration is paramount.

-Task 1.2: TU/e and NTNU will lead experimental investigations to quantify the characteristics of acoustic dampers, featuring novel liner geometries, and burner/injector configurations pertinent to hydrogen.
-Concurrently, Imperial College London and TU/e will pioneer novel modelling approaches for these acoustic components, including optimisation, blending theoretical rigor with simplified simulations.
+Task 1.2: TU/e (DC15), ZHAW (DC17), and NTNU (DC2) will lead experimental investigations to quantify the characteristics of acoustic dampers, featuring novel liner geometries, and burner/injector configurations pertinent to hydrogen, using in some cases different density gasses to recreate hot flow conditions.
+Concurrently, Imperial College London (DC7) and TU/e (DC15) will pioneer novel modelling approaches for these acoustic components, including optimisation, blending theoretical rigor with simplified simulations.
+Model predictive capability will be verified and assessed during experiments at NTNU and ZHAW using data withheld from the model development (R-KPI 1).

-Task 1.3: INPT will execute precise spray measurements and undertake a detailed characterization of the response of spray flames to acoustic forcing, encompassing the measurement of droplet properties such as number, size, and velocity distributions.
-TUM will develop models to characterise the acoustic response of spray flames, employing a combination of simulations, modelling, data assimilation, and optimisation to yield a quantitatively precise model.
+Task 1.3: INPT (DC11) will execute precise spray measurements and undertake a detailed characterization of the response of spray flames to acoustic forcing, encompassing the measurement of droplet properties such as number, size, and velocity distributions.
+TUM (DC6) will develop models to characterise the acoustic response of spray flames, employing a combination of simulations, modelling, data assimilation, and optimisation to yield a quantitatively precise model.
+Models will be assessed outside the regimes used for development (R-KPI 1).

-Task 1.4: NTNU and INPT will experimentally characterise the self-excited and forced responses of flames, encompassing a broad spectrum of burner/injector geometries, fuel types (hydrogen and SAF), enclosure configurations, and operating pressures.
+Task 1.4: NTNU (DC1, DC2), INPT (DC11), and ZHAW (DC17) will experimentally characterise the self-excited and forced responses of flames, encompassing a broad spectrum of burner/injector geometries, fuel types (hydrogen and SAF), enclosure configurations, and operating pressures.
 Both single-flame and full annular chambers will be tested.
 Low-order modelling of flame responses will permit rapid integration of the data into low-order thermoacoustic network models.
+ZHAW (DC16) will develop and test a novel time domain modelling framework based on previous work which will allow prediction of the delay time from experimental data, without requiring acoustic forcing.
+Flame model accuracy will be assessed using current and published data to assess generality (R-KPI 1).

 WP2 will focus on rapid combustor design optimisation for new net zero fuels, through the development and application of advanced numerical simulations, data assimilation methods, and machine learning techniques.
 The ability to predict and optimise flame responses in complex geometrical configurations will furnish designers with the capability to make accurate thermoacoustic stability predictions, and to adjust these as the design evolves to eliminate instability, contributing to the advancement of aeroengine technology and efficiency.